edina-jorum/Jorum-DSpace/README.txt

 e.g.
 http://localhost:8080/sword

-To service document will be located at http://<jetty host>:<jetty port>/sword/servicedocument
+The service document will be located at http://<jetty host>:<jetty port>/sword/servicedocument

 e.g. to obtain the service document using Curl and using the DSpace account "root@localhost" with password "dspace":